wp-plugins/auto-hide-admin-bar/readme.txt

 == Changelog ==

+= 0.5 =
+* Changed position of hidden div to fixed, so the admin bar is showed also when you have scrolled down on your site.

 = 0.4 =
 * Changed jQuery enqueue manner.
 Now using the wp_print_scripts hook.
 Thanks to Ralph from zonebattler.net for mentioning this bug.